Kong/kong/UPDATE.md

 The old routes are still maintained but will be removed in upcoming versions.
 Consider them **deprecated**.

+- Admin API:
+  - The route to retrieve enabled plugins is now under `/plugins/enabled`.
+  - The route to retrieve a plugin's configuration schema is now under `/plugins/schema/{plugin name}`.

 ## Update to Kong `0.4.2`

 The configuration format for specifying the port of your Cassandra instance changed.
 Replace: